audaciaconsulting/Audacia.Azure/README.md

 Look in `tools/Audacia.Azure.Demo` for how to setup and use the each of the packages.

-Look in `SETUP.md` for how to setup local and Azure hosted storage accounts.

 ## Contributing

 We welcome contributions!
 Please feel free to check our [Contribution Guidlines](https://github.com/audaciaconsulting/.github/blob/main/CONTRIBUTING.md) for feature requests, issue reporting and guidelines.